tjc6286/YorkshireInnBnB/README.md

 ## Third-Party API

 This API endpoint allows vendors to create a booking for their customers.
 The request must include a valid vendorKey and the booking details.
+At the moment there is no current process to request for an admin to generate a vendor key.

 ### Endpoint